 I would recommend that you attend my Intensive Shaolin Kungfu Course rather than my Intensive Chi Kung Course.
 But please be warned that it is a very tough course, where you are pushed to your physical, emotional, mental and spiritual limits so as to surpass them in order that you will come out of the course as a better person in all aspects.

 If you cannot perform the basic kungfu patterns, you will not be able to follow the kungfu course.
 In this case, you should attend my Intensive Chi Kung Course, which is a breeze in comparison to the tough kungfu course.

-I surfed on the internet today and found your website about the Tiger-Crane sparing, which is very interesting.
+I surfed on the internet today and found your website about the Tiger-Crane sparring, which is very interesting.
 I have learned the Tiger-Crane Set from Wong Fei Hoong's fourth wife in 1969, but the techniques are completely difference from yours.
 I have learned that Wong Fei Hoong did not like to kick.
-In the Tiger-Crane Set, there is only one kick, is that true?
+In the Tiger-Crane Set, there is only one kick.
+Is that true?
 When I practice the kick, I almost loose balance, and it does not seem good to be used for combat.

 — John, USA